Top 10 Used OCT for Glaucoma as a Screening Tool

 Chronic closed-angle glaucoma is known to develop slowly; the individual will not experience any symptoms up until the damage is severe.

-The second primary type of glaucoma is open-angle glaucoma, which is called primary open-angle glaucoma.
+The second primary type of glaucoma is open-angle glaucoma, also called primary open-angle glaucoma.

 Many people have been found to suffer from this type of glaucoma, which usually occurs when the eyes cannot drain fluid properly via the eye’s drainage canals.
 The fluid then gets backed up in the canals, consequently causing an increase in eye pressure.